stashapp/Stash-Docs/docs/installation/windows.md

 ---

 !!! note
     Some Windows 11 versions might open Stash via Terminal instead of going to notification area.
 You can bypass that by running the program as administrator or [use a shortcut to run it via conhost.exe](https://github.com/stashapp/stash/issues/2598){:target="_blank"}.
+    As a result of running as administrator Stash might fail to detect your Python installtion in PATH, so you need point it the correct way yourself after installation.
+In :fontawesome-solid-gear: **Settings** > **System** and under **Applications Paths** header set **Python Executable Path**.

 ## Install